ezsystems/commerce-documentation/docs/api/helper_services/mail_logging.md

-# Mail Logging
+# Mail logging

-Every mail, that is sent by the MailHelperService, will be recorded by the *siso\_tools.mailer.logger*.
-This is a specially configured service of the class `Monolog/Logger`.
-This document describes the DI container configuration of this service and the associated classes.

-If you want to know more about how logging is implemented in the eZ Commerce, please read [the logging documentation](../../guide/logging/logging.md).
+Every email sent by `MailHelperService` is recorded by `siso_tools.mailer.logger`.
+It is a special service of the `Monolog/Logger` class.

+For more information about logging, see [logging documentation](../../guide/logging/logging.md).

 ## MailLog entity and repository

-Mails are logged in a database for more sophisticated administrative handling.
-Database logging is handled by [the doctrine logger](../../guide/logging/logging_api.md#base-classes-of-doctrine-based-logging).
+Emails are logged in a database.
+Database logging is handled by [the Doctrine logger](../../guide/logging/logging_api.md#base-classes-of-doctrine-based-logging).

-### Class Siso\\Bundle\\ToolsBundle\\Entity\\MailLog
+### Siso\Bundle\ToolsBundle\Entity\MailLog

-This is the mail logging extension of AbstractLog.
-The following attributes have been added:
+This is the mail logging extension of `AbstractLog`.
+It contains the following attributes:

-- `private $requestId`
-  - string
-  - A value which identifies uniquely every HTTP request across all logs.
+- `private $requestId` - string - A value which identifies uniquely every HTTP request across all logs.
-- `private $sessionId`
-  - string
-  - A value which identifies uniquely every client session across all logs and requests.
+- `private $sessionId` - string - A value which identifies uniquely every client session across all logs and requests.
-- `private $userId`
-  - string
-  - The identifier for the user (mostly eZ User object ID).
+- `private $userId` - string - The identifier for the user (mostly eZ User object ID).
-- `private $sender`
-  - string
-  - The sender's email address.
+- `private $sender` - string - The sender's email address.
-- `private $receiver`
-  - string
-  - The receiver's email address.
+- `private $receiver` - string - The receiver's email address.
-- `private $subject`
-  - string
-  - The mail subject content.
+- `private $subject` - string - The mail subject content.
-- `private $sentTimestamp`
-  - \\DateTime
-  - The date and time of sending.
+- `private $sentTimestamp` - `\DateTime` - The date and time of sending.
-- `private $status`
-  - boolean
-  - True if the mail has been sent successfully, false otherwise.
+- `private $status` - boolean - True if the mail has been sent successfully, false otherwise.

 ### Class Siso\Bundle\ToolsBundle\Service\Logging\MailDataProcessor

+This Monolog data processor replaces the original log message with the non-empty contents of `context/content_html` or `context/content_text`, in this order of precedence.

 !!! note:

-    Most mails are sent via the MailHelperService.
-Error messages during the mail process are only logged to the database if the mail body couldn't be rendered.
-If just sending of the mail failed, the mail body is logged and any error message is ignored in this logging process.
+    Most emails are sent with `MailHelperService`.
+    Error messages during the email process are only logged to the database if the email body cannot be rendered.
+    If sending of the email failed, the email body is logged and any error message is ignored in this logging process.

-The mail log entity has no field for the content body.
-This is on purpose as it is intended to log this data within the message attribute.
+The email log entity has no field for the content body.
+It is intended to log this data within the message attribute.

-Class description: This Monolog data processor replaces the original log message with the non-empty contents of context/content_html or context/content_text, in this order of precedence.

-### Class Siso\\Bundle\\ToolsBundle\\Entity\\MailOrmLogRepository
+### Siso\Bundle\ToolsBundle\Entity\MailOrmLogRepository

-This is the doctrine repository class for MailLog entities.
-Currently, it just exists to comply with the doctrine conventions and to inject it into the mail logging instance of DoctrineHandler.
+This is the Doctrine repository class for `MailLog` entities.
+It exists to comply with the Doctrine conventions and to inject it into the mail logging instance of `DoctrineHandler`.

 ## Configuration

-### Container set-tp for mail logging
+### Container `set-tp` for mail logging

-**From services.xml**

 ``` xml
 <parameters>